sageteamorg/python-sage-imap/docs/source/getting_started/examples/example1.rst

 This example demonstrates how to create an IMAP client using the `IMAPClient` class.

+The IMAPClient class can be used both with and without a context manager.

+# **With Context Manager**

 .. code-block:: python

     from sage_imap.services.client import IMAPClient